johnnycyberseed/ibm-zk/pages/z___OS___Control Block___TCB.md

 - Task Control Block
-- a repository of information and pointers associated with a task
+- a repository of information and pointers associated with a task within a
 - analogous to a UNIX thread
 -
 - # References